 If your question is not answered by the information provided on the site, Contact provides a comprehensive list of service and support contacts who can assist you.

-You can sign up for the FedPayments Reporter Service by completing the appropriate sections of the FedACH® Participation Agreement.
+You can sign up for the FedPayments Reporter Service for FedACH by completing the appropriate sections of the FedACH® Participation Agreement.

 Refer to the FedACH Services fee schedule for details.
 There are no activation fees.